aicontentcreator/aicontentcreator/README.md

-aicontentcreator - chat based app for creating ai content
+aicontentcreator - desktop chat based app for creating ai content
 ## ⚙️ Compiling from Source

 This application uses: